 Orlando International Airport’s Twitter feed.

 when the plane lands:

 — Orlando International Airport (@MCO) February 11, 2019

 We’ve already written about how MCO’s Twitter feed is one of our favorites in terms of travel-related content.
 So when their Guru Of All Things Social Media asked this question on Twitter, I was VERY interested in hearing the answers.
-And there were some great ones that ran the gamut from absolutely sincere to…not so much.
+And some great ones ran the gamut from absolutely sincere to…not so much.
 You decide which is which…

 Getting to see another airport!! pic.twitter.com/sAqp8utw4i